johnschriner/presentations/digitalocean.md

 Install Lighttpd using apt-get:

         sudo apt-get install lighttpd
 After installation, the web server will automatically start.
-Simply point the browser on your local machine to your Droplet's public IP address and the placeholder page with show up at the default port `80`.
+Point the browser on your local machine to your Droplet's public IP address and the placeholder page with show up at the default port `:80`.
 This welcome page explains that configuration files can be found in the directory:

         /etc/lighttpd